ckeditor/ckeditor5/docs/builds/guides/overview.md

 	* Composing e-mail campaigns.
 	* Creating templates.
 * In forum applications:
-	* For the creation of topics and their replies.
+	* Creation of topics and their replies.
-* In team collaboration application:
+* In team collaboration applications:
-	* For the creation of shared documents.
+	* Creation of shared documents.
 * Other uses:
 	* User profile editing pages.
 	* Book writing applications.